 Admonster!

-Decisive moment – I think the answer to that question for me started when my father became ill and died of lung cancer.
+👉 Decisive Moment #1 – I think the answer to that question for me started when my father became ill and died of lung cancer.
 This was back in the late 90s.
 It was a painful illness to watch.
 About a year after that, I retired.

 And one day I opened my former newspaper, looked in the classified section and there was an ad for a position at the big hospice in Pensacola.
 I got hired even though I was terribly under qualified.
 That put me on the path that is now more than 20 years behind me of doing fundraising work.

-What huge change you would have never expected?
-Going from selling ad space for Fortune Magazine to fund raising for hospice care.
+👉 Unexpected change or event – Going from selling ad space for Fortune Magazine to fund raising for hospice care.

-Words to a CEO or CMO?
-Many CEOs are themselves older.
-So the first thing I'd say to the CEO is practice what you preach, buddy.
+👉 About older workers – Many CEOs are themselves older.
+So, the first thing I'd say to the CEO is practice what you preach, buddy.

 There is enormous value to life experience.
 There are very few true new ideas.
 But you know, the benefit that those of us with some seasoning have is we've seen a lot of great new ideas that have not succeeded.
 We've seen a few that have succeeded.
 But we've also seen the gray in between the black and white of success and failure.